 CAN SME will also develop the CAN approach further by integrating digital consultation procedures in the consultation process to reach more target persons/SMEs with less effort allowing them to achieve more value for money.

-How is CAN SME helping Irish SMEs in the region?
+How did CAN SME help Irish SMEs in the region?

 - Enable SMEs to implement energy retrofitting activities at their premises and reduce their GHG emissions